 How much is a taxi from Puerto Vallarta to Sayulita?

-A taxi from Sayulita can cost anywhere between $40 to USD 70.
+A taxi from Sayulita can cost anywhere between $40 to 70 USD.
 It can be pretty expensive if you travel by yourself, but if you have a few friends with you, you can all split the cost of the trip.

 Getting from Puerto Vallarta to Sayulita by Uber

-Getting to Sayulita from Puerto Vallarta by Uber is cheaper, but it does require some knowledge.
+Getting to Sayulita from Puerto Vallarta by Uber is cheaper, but it requires some knowledge.

 For starters, not all cities in Mexico have Uber.
 For example, you will not find Uber in Cancun or anywhere in Quintana Roo, or many towns along the Oaxaca Coast like Puerto Escondido, Mazunte, or Bahias de Huatulco.

 You can catch Uber at Puerto Vallarta’s Airport, but since Uber is not allowed to pick you up at the airport, you will need to cross the footbridge (just like when you have to take a bus), and look for an Uber stop.

 How much is Uber from Puerto Vallarta to Sayulita?

 Uber in Mexico is considerably cheaper than in the United States, and you will most likely spend between $25 to 40 USD on your trip to Sayulita.
 The downside of taking Uber is that you will have to carry all your luggage across the bridge, which is not a very convent, so it’s better to pack light.

 Is it safe to take Uber in Puerto Vallarta?